FranciscoGalan/Bicycle_Commuting_Mexico_City/README.md

 ![](https://github.com/FranciscoGalan/Bicycle_Commuting_Mexico_City/blob/main/Media/Accidentes%20por%20mes.jpg)

-Could it be that more people are on vacation or even less stressed?
+Could it be that more people are on vacation or feel less stressed?

 ### Location

 Accidents occur throughout Mexico City.
-Many of them concentrate on the main avenues, although it is hard to tell is this is because more people pass through these avenues.
+However, many of them concentrate on the main avenues, although it is hard to tell is this is because more people pass through them.

-We also see that many accidents occur in intersections:
+We also see that many accidents occur at intersections:

 ![](https://github.com/FranciscoGalan/Bicycle_Commuting_Mexico_City/blob/main/Media/Mapa_incidentes_viales.jpg)